 - Engage in creative processes and collaborate across domains;

-- Produce a creative or written capstone project that reflects synthesis of studies in dance and other fields;
+- Design and create research in dance studies by producing a senior thesis project and paper that reflect synthesis of studies in dance and other fields;

 - Employ diverse modes of thinking, both orally and in writing, to communicate ideas relating to dance and other fields;

 - Demonstrate critical self-reflection, curiosity, self-motivation, and entrepreneurial spirit in creative processes and final products.